Recursive Functions using a Trampoline in JavaScript

 };

-The above implementation does not handle the use-case that the desired returned value is a function itself.
-This can be easily addressed however with a more advanced implementation, of which I will write about in a future article.
+The above implementation does not handle the use case where the desired returned value is a function itself.
+This can be easily addressed, however, with a more advanced implementation, of which I will write about in a future article.

 trampoline(odd(100000));

-Simply by wrapping the two recursive calls in functions we are able to supply the initial call to the trampoline function and enjoy the fruits of our labor.
+Simply by wrapping the two recursive calls in functions we are able to supply the initial call to the trampoline function and enjoy the fruits of our labour.

 Factorial

-Another example of which could be deemed tail-call optimised is the factorial implementation documented below.
+Another example of what could be deemed tail-call optimised is the factorial implementation documented below.

 // factorial(100000);